Texas State Highway Loop 1604: Route description

 The freeway portion starts as the loop curves towards the northeast at the junction with SH 151.
 Loop 1604 has diamond interchanges at FM 471 (Culebra Road), Shaenfield Road, New Guilbeau Road, Braun Road, and SH 16 (Bandera Road).

 The freeway continues to the northeast with interchanges at FM 1560 (Hausman Road) and Babcock Road.
-The freeway begins to head east at the Babcock Road interchange and passes near the UTSA main campus, the Shops at La Cantera and Six Flags Fiesta Texas.
-The freeway continues to the east to a cloverleaf interchange with I-10.
+The freeway begins to head east at the Babcock Road interchange and passes near the University of Texas at San Antonio (UTSA) main campus, the Shops at La Cantera and Six Flags Fiesta Texas.
+The freeway continues to the east to an interchange with I-10.
 East of I-10, the freeway has interchanges with Lockhill-Selma Road, FM 1535 (Military Highway), Bitters Road and Huebner Road.
 As it passes through the north side of San Antonio, the freeway has interchanges with FM 2696 (Blanco Road) and Stone Oak Parkway before reaching US 281, which connect by way of an interchange completed in December 2012.